hso-praktomat/praktomat-checkers/README.md

 The shell script runs either in the same environment as praktomat (same machine or same docker container) or it runs inside an extra docker container.
-[safe-docker](https://github.com/nomeata/safe-docker) takes care of the latter case.
+Praktomat with its Docker integration takes care of the latter case.

 When runing praktomat via docker (see https://github.com/hso-praktomat/praktomat-docker), you enable